basho/basho_docs/content/riak/cs/2.1.1/references/apis/storage/s3/delete-bucket-policy.md

 ### Request Headers

 This operation uses only request headers that are common to all operations.
-For more information, see [[Common RiakCS Request Headers]].
+For more information, see [Common Riak CS Request Headers](/riak/cs/2.1.1/references/apis/storage/s3/common-request-headers).

 ### Request Elements